WorldDbs/rust-fil-proofs/filecoin-proofs/README.md

-# Filecoin Proofs
+# worlddatabase

-> The Filecoin specific aspects of `storage-proofs`, including a C based FFI, to generate and verify proofs.
+> The Filecoin specific aspects of `storage-proofs`, including a C based WD, to generate and verify proofs.

 ## License